AnikethRai/Gemini_Explorer/README.md

  - ✔️ You can follow through this document to activate the service Account.
 [Service Account Activation](https://cloud.google.com/sdk/gcloud/reference/auth/activate-service-account)
  - ✔️ Use the Example code.
  - ⚠️ Value Error
- - ✔️ This is a system error, It is just an initial throw put of streamlit library as we do not display the initial prompt of user in chat interface.
+ - ✔️ This is a system error, It is just an initial throw put of streamlit library as we do not display the initial prompt of a user in the chat interface.
 Not to worry about it.

 ## Appreciation